Definition von electrode

 Diese Beispiele wurden automatisch ausgewählt und können vertrauliche Inhalte enthalten.
 Lesen Sie mehr ...

 Next they attached electrodes on the core muscles.
 Times, Sunday Times (2016)The aim was to see if the amputees could use the electrodes to move an artificial hand.
 Times, Sunday Times (2013)So a camera is installed in his home and electrodes placed on his head to monitor brain activity.
 The Sun (2008)Some of the electrodes were then used to record signals and some to pump in data from outside.
 Times, Sunday Times (2011)They also placed electrodes on the skin of chickens to identify the precise muscle movements underlying each stage of feeding.
 Times, Sunday Times (2014)The troops would hear the message either in a microphone or through electrodes placed in the auditory cortex of their brains.
 The Times Literary Supplement (2014)It is thought that one reason may be that the implants use electrodes that are stiff and can damage brain tissue over time.
 Times, Sunday Times (2008)They used electrodes implanted into the rodents' skulls to measure how the drug affected the electrical activity of hundreds of neurons.
 Times, Sunday Times (2011)A paralysed man has walked again thanks to an electronic device that connected his brain signals to electrodes attached to his legs.
 Times, Sunday Times (2015)No drugs are involved, just electrodes attached to the nerve, which runs down the neck.
 Times, Sunday Times (2011)During surgery, electrodes were attached to his muscles, allowing intuitive control of movement.
 Times, Sunday Times (2014)So - usual practise - they stick electrodes into his brain to jolt his memory.
 Times, Sunday Times (2008)Small electrical pulses are delivered to the body via electrodes placed on the skin, and these are thought to affect the way pain signals reach the brain.
 Times, Sunday Times (2007)In a California programme electrodes were put into the brains of adult green June beetles near the brain cells that control flight.
 The Sun (2008)It is also a very extreme intervention, requiring electrodes to be placed inside the brain, with wires coming out of the skull.
-Times, Sunday Times (2016)He put electrodes on my leg and said if I moved they'd kill me.
-The Sun (2014)She's also got a backpack on her shoulders and canvas straps hanging from her legs, the telltale sign that electrodes are attached to both calves.
+Times, Sunday Times (2016)She's also got a backpack on her shoulders and canvas straps hanging from her legs, the telltale sign that electrodes are attached to both calves.
 Times, Sunday Times (2007)A WOMAN has had electrodes placed in her brain in an experimental op to try to cure her anorexia.
 The Sun (2015)